twigglits/twigglits/README.md

 - 👀 I’m interested in machine learning in advanced image processing, game theory and predictive maintenance.
 - 🌱 I’m currently learning different methods of reinforcement learning
 - 💞️ I’m looking to collaborate on machine learning projects based on game theory or advanced image processing.
-- 📫 You can reach me by email: jean.naude@edu.esiee.fr
+- 📫 You can reach me by email: jnaude60512@gmail.com

 <!---
 twigglits/twigglits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.